intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 User space may need to inject several types of events to the guest.

 Set the pending SError exception state for this VCPU.
-It is not possible to 'cancel' an Serror that has been made pending.
+It is not possible to 'cancel' an SError that has been made pending.

 If the guest performed an access to I/O memory which could not be handled by userspace, for example because of missing instruction syndrome decode